Fancy car & house.

 High Income Divorce

-Most middle-class incomes consist of salary, with occasionally another source or two.
+Most middle-class incomes consist primarily of salary, and maybe one other source of income.
 But highly-compensated spouses have complex income situations – salary, irregular bonuses, stock options, trust income, business or self-employed earnings, income from investments or capital gains, royalties, etc. (See our Income article in the Colorado Family Law Guide with an index to more in-depth discussions of the various types of income).

 Some of that income may be untaxable.
 Sometimes it’s realized only on paper.
-Other times a spouse may have “perks” in lieu of salary which need valuing.
+Other times, a spouse may have “perks” in lieu of salary that need to be valued.
 But before we can even discuss child support or maintenance, we have to know how Colorado courts determine a spouse’s income.

-The Colorado Child Support Guidelines cap out at $360K/yr of combined income, and while extrapolation above that level used to be rare, a recent Colorado Supreme Court decision gives courts more leeway to award support in excess of the guidelines.
+The Colorado Child Support Guidelines cap out at $360K/yr of combined income (2025 Update – this threshold has increased to $480,000 per year of combined income, as discussed in this blog post), and while extrapolation above that level used to be rare, a recent Colorado Supreme Court decision gives courts more leeway to award support in excess of the guidelines.

-A high-income earning family may have children expenses which are reasonable given their lifestyle, but a court would likely not order middle class parents to pay for.
+A high-income-earning family may have children’s expenses that are reasonable given their lifestyle, but a court would likely not order middle-class parents to pay for them.
 So wealthy clients may well end up sharing the costs of a live-in nanny, private school, or vehicles for teenagers.

-Putting on a support case for such unique expenses or when child support may exceed the guidelines requires an attorney who actually knows how to put on evidence.
+Bringing a support case for unique expenses or when child support may exceed the guidelines requires an attorney who actually knows how to present evidence.
 Not to mention creativity and understanding your unique lifestyle.

 High Income Alimony